dotnet/AspNetCore.Docs/aspnetcore/mvc/controllers/areas.md

 ### Add Area route

-Area routes typically use conventional routing rather than attribute routing.
+Area routes typically use  [conventional routing](xref:mvc/controllers/routing#cr) rather than [attribute routing](xref:mvc/controllers/routing#ar).
 Conventional routing is order-dependent.
 In general, routes with areas should be placed earlier in the route table as they're more specific than routes without an area.

 `{area:...}` can be used as a token in route templates if url space is uniform across all areas:

 [!code-csharp[](areas/31samples/MVCareas/Startup.cs?name=snippet&highlight=21-23)]

 In the preceding code, `exists` applies a constraint that the route must match an area.
+Using `{area:...}` with `MapControllerRoute`:

-Using `{area:...}` is the least complicated mechanism to adding routing to areas.
+* Is the least complicated mechanism to adding routing to areas.
+* Matches all controllers with the `[Area("Area name")]` attribute.

 The following code uses <xref:Microsoft.AspNetCore.Builder.ControllerEndpointRouteBuilderExtensions.MapAreaControllerRoute*> to create two named area routes: